gbv/beaconspec/mappings.md

      :dump dcterms:modified "2012-05-30T13:17:36Z"

 The **UPDATE** meta field ([](#update)) corresponds to the `rssynd:updatePeriod` RDF property.
-For instance this field
+For instance a daily update

     #UPDATE: daily

-specifies a daily update, expressible in RDF as
+can be mapped to

     :dump rssynd:updatePeriod "daily" .